 The pretty, fragrant white flowers are very popular for use in wreaths, bridal bouquets and the like.

 Kept as a houseplant, Wax Flower makes an attractive conversation piece when trained to climb a small trellis.

 Popular Greenhouse Addition

-This twining tropical vine with thick, glossy, waxy oval leaves and summer clusters of small waxy, tubular fragrant flowers makes for a perfect greenhouse subject in the North.
+This twining tropical vine with thick, glossy, waxy oval leaves and summer clusters of small waxy, tubular fragrant white blooms makes for a perfect greenhouse subject in the North.

-In the south grow the Madagascar jasmine vine over a trellis or on other supports.
+In the south grow the Madagascar jasmine over a trellis, on other supports or even.

 The vines need warmth (65° degrees Fahrenheit minimum) and moisture during the bud-setting season.

 Provide full sun except in midsummer heat.
 Keep plants slightly cooler and drier during the winter rest period.